websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 _The Liferay setup wizard makes connecting to your database and configuring a default administrator easy._

+The visually impaired use screen readers to read the documentation, and they need good descriptions of whatever you're illustrating with your image.

 ### Assume the Reader Has Read Nothing Else

 Each article should be as standalone as possible.
 Never assume the reader has (or might have) read another article on the same topic.
 If it’s helpful to link to another article, definitely do it, but avoid language like this: